 - If you give us a mobile phone number, we will send you a text message to confirm receipt of your application by the Department.

 - Your application, including any additional information you provide, will then be examined by one of the Department's medical assessors, who will provide an opinion to the deciding officer as to whether your child meets the medical criteria for the scheme.

-- If the additional form "Dom Care 3" is not received and is considered desirable/necessary by the MA, a decision will not be made until we contact you to see if you want to submit this form.
+- If the additional form "Dom Care 3" is not received and is considered desirable/necessary by the MA.
 If a completed form has not been provided in a reasonable time frame the MA will proceed to make a decision.

 - The deciding officer having received the opinion of the medical assessor will consider the application in its entirety and make a decision on whether you qualify for DCA or not.
 You will receive notification of the Deciding Officer's decision in writing.
 (We will write to inform you of the decision.)

 - In the notification you receive, you will be advised of the Deciding Officer's decision.
-If the application is allowed you will be advised when and how payment will be made and when your entitlement may be reviewed.
+If the application is allowed you will be advised when and how payment will be made.
 If the decision is to disallow your application, you will be told the reason for the disallowance and given the right to have the decision reviewed and/or you can appeal the decision directly to the Social Welfare Appeals Office (SWAO).

-- Should you request a review of or appeal a disallow decision, your application will be sent for a review opinion by another medical assessor, together with any new or additional medical or other information received.
+- Should you request a review of or appeal a disallow decision, and supply new or additional medical information, your application will be sent for a review opinion by another medical assessor, together with any new or additional medical or other information received.